Who are we? How did we meet?

-So, for years, I thought – in spite of my crippling menstrual pain and all my other symptoms – that I had nothing wrong with me.
+So, for years, I thought – in spite of my incapacitating menstrual pain and all my other symptoms – that I had nothing wrong with me.
 After all, that’s what I’d been told by every doctor I saw.
-Actually, I had been told by countless gynecologists that I couldn’t have pain like that, that those symptoms were psychosomatic, and that I should see a psychologist for anxiety.
+Actually, I had been told by countless gynecologists that I couldn’t have pain like that, that those symptoms were psychosomatic and I should see a psychiatrist.

-I realized it was up to me to figure out what was causing my symptoms.
-I spent years researching, reading, and educating myself on the body, learning how it’s a complex system influenced by a multitude of factors, like food choices, sleep habits, environmental toxins, and even thought patterns.
-After years of trial and error, I found a combination of diet and lifestyle changes that helped lessen my symptoms.
-By my mid-twenties, I had become well enough to work full time – something that wasn’t possible for many years when my symptoms controlled my life!
+When I was 19, I stumbled upon a book in the store about healing chronic fatigue.
+Completely desperate with my own chronic fatigue, I committed to the dietary and lifestyle changes the book suggested.
+Within a week, I saw a major improvement in my diarrhea, and within a few months, both my fatigue and chronic pelvic pain lessened.
+I was shocked that after two years of seeing multiple doctors and trying countless medications to no avail, my symptoms decreased by changing the way I lived.
+That’s when I realized that my habits played an important role in how I felt, and from then forward, I spent most of my free time researching, reading, and educating myself on the body.
+I learned about how it’s a complex system influenced by a multitude of factors, like food choices, sleep routines, environmental toxins, and even thought patterns.
+It took a few more years of trial and error, but I found a combination of diet and lifestyle changes that helped manage my symptoms.
+By my mid-twenties, although I still had diarrhea, fatigue, chronic pain, nausea, and so much more, I had become well enough to work full time – something that wasn’t possible for many years when my symptoms controlled my life!

 In spite of all my progress, the one thing that never improved was those debilitating period cramps.
 In fact, those only got worse as the years passed.
-Around 30, I also had started having those debilitating cramps away from my period, during intercourse.
-Soon it was also triggered by foods that were previously “safe” for me.
+Around 30, I also started having that same pain away from my period, during intercourse and bowel movements.
+Soon it was also triggered by eating foods that were previously “safe” for me.
 Or when I drank something cold.
 Even when I sneezed.

 Surprise!
 It’s endo